Types of Gold Jewelry: A Brief Guide

 Gold Plated / Gold Vermeil

-Gold Plated jewelry consists of a very thin layer of gold being electrically charged onto a base metal or sterling silver.
+Gold-plated jewelry consists of a very thin layer of gold being electrically charged onto a base metal or sterling silver.

-You’ll often see Gold Plated jewelry expressed as several karats as well.
-E.g., ‘14k Gold Plated‘.
-In this example, the number of karats (14k) refers to the very thin layer of gold that is plated over a base metal or sterling silver.
+If gold is plated over sterling silver it is known as “Vermeil” (pronounced ver-may).
+You’ll often see gold-plated jewelry expressed as several karats as well.
+For example, a bracelet’s stamp reads ‘14k Gold Plated‘.
+For this piece, the number of karats (14k) refers to the very thin layer of gold plated over a base metal or sterling silver.

-Gold Plated jewelry is the cheapest and lowest quality of the three metal types.
+Gold-plated jewelry is the cheapest and lowest quality of the three metal types.
 They have an average lifespan of up to a year (with minimal exposure to moisture) and require regular re-plating to maintain their gold appearance.

 Do you need help evaluating whether your gold is real?
 Contact us Today for a free consultation.